1. Home

 Table of Contents

-Wrist pain can be a frustrating problem affecting a variety of athletes, but there’s a reason that “golfer’s wrist” is named for the sport.
+Wrist pain can be a frustrating problem for various athletes, but there’s a reason “golfer’s wrist” is named for the sport.

 This article will explore what causes golfer’s wrist, treatment options, and how to manage wrist pain with exercise so you can keep playing golf.